yevagorbachev/MKS65C_Final/README.md

 # Systems Level Programming Final Project

-## Group Members: <p> Amanda Chen, Yevgeniy Gorbachev, Bryan Lai
+## Group Members:
+Amanda Chen, Yevgeniy Gorbachev, Bryan Lai

-## Project Statement: <p> To create a program where two users can play chess against one another through a terminal.
+## Project Statement:
+To create a program where two users can play chess against one another through a terminal.

 ## User Interface:
 Once launching the program there will be a title screen that asks the user a few things: